 The banana cookie, the milk bottle cookie, and worst of all, two crying cookies.
-Don't let her in, Kings!
+Don't let her in Kings!'
 Oh please don't let her in!

-But she looked so nice...and she was smiling...and she had Daddy's books soooo....they let her in.
-Daddy signed her book, Mommy offered her tea.
+But she looked so nice. . . and she was smiling. . . and she had the daddy's books. soooo....they let her in.
+Daddy signed her book, mommy offered her tea.
 Naomi asked if she would like to see her room.

 Joe asked if she would like to see him write his name.
 Witch Hazel smiled and smiled.
 It almost broke her face to smile.